History of the Palace of Versailles: Louis XIV

 The expansion of the château became synonymous with the absolutism of Louis XIV.
 In 1661, following the death of Cardinal Mazarin, chief minister of the government, Louis had declared that he would be his own chief minister.
 The idea of establishing the court at Versailles was conceived to ensure that all of his advisors and provincial rulers would be kept close to him.
 He feared that they would rise up against him and start a revolt and believed that if he kept all of his potential threats near him, they would be powerless.
-After the disgrace of Nicolas Fouquet in 1661 – Louis claimed the finance minister would not have been able to build his grand château at Vaux-le-Vicomte without having embezzled from the crown – Louis, after the confiscation of Fouquet's estate, employed the talents of Le Vau, Le Nôtre, and Le Brun, who all had worked on Vaux-le-Vicomte, for his building campaigns at Versailles and elsewhere.
+After the disgrace of Nicolas Fouquet in 1661 – Louis claimed the Superintendent of Finances would not have been able to build his grand château at Vaux-le-Vicomte without having embezzled from the crown – Louis, after the confiscation of Fouquet's estate, employed the talents of Le Vau, Le Nôtre, and Le Brun, who all had worked on Vaux-le-Vicomte, for his building campaigns at Versailles and elsewhere.
 For Versailles, there were four distinct building campaigns (after minor alterations and enlargements had been executed on the château and the gardens in 1662–1663), all of which corresponded to Louis XIV's wars.

 First building campaign

-The first building campaign (1664–1668) commenced with the Plaisirs de l’Île enchantée of 1664, a fête that was held between 7 and 13 May 1664.
-The fête was ostensibly given to celebrate the two queens of France – Anne of Austria, the queen mother, and Marie-Thérèse, Louis XIV's wife – but in reality honored the king's mistress, Louise de La Vallière.
-The celebration of the Plaisirs de l’Île enchantée is often regarded as a prelude to the War of Devolution, which Louis waged against Spain.
+The first building campaign (1664–1668) commenced with The Pleasures of the Enchanted Island of 1664, a fête that was held between 7 and 13 May 1664.
+The fête was ostensibly given to celebrate the two queens of France – Anne of Austria, the queen mother, and Maria Theresa of Spain, Louis XIV's wife – but in reality honored the king's mistress, Louise de La Vallière.
+The celebration of The Pleasures of the Enchanted Island is often regarded as a prelude to the War of Devolution, which Louis waged against Spain.
 The first building campaign (1664–1668) involved alterations in the château and gardens to accommodate the 600 guests invited to the party.